awsdocs/aws-cost-management-user-guide/doc_source/amortizing-ri.md

 The initial upfront payment for All Upfront RIs and Partial Upfront RIs amortized for usage time\.
 Because there are no upfront payments for No Upfront RIs, the value for a No Upfront RI is `0`\.

 ** reservation/recurringFeeForUsage**
-For Partial Upfront RIs and No Upfront RIs, this is the recurring fee amortized for usage time\.
+The recurring fee amortized for usage time, for Partial Upfront RIs and No Upfront RIs\.
 Because All Upfront RIs don't have recurring fee payments greater than `0`, the value for All Upfront RIs is `0`\.

 ** reservation/effectiveCost**
-The total effective cost of your usage with RI rates applied\.
-This is calculated by taking the `amortizedUpfrontCostForUsage` and adding it to the `recurringFeeForUsage`\.
+The sum of both the upfront and hourly rate of your RI, averaged into an effective hourly rate\. `EffectiveCost` is calculated by taking the `amortizedUpfrontCostForUsage` and adding it to the `recurringFeeForUsage`\.
+For more information, see [Amazon EC2 Reserved Instances Pricing](https://aws.amazon.com/ec2/pricing/reserved-instances/pricing/)\.